 The longest beach in Zakynthos.
-The beach is very commercial as with Laganas beach with an array of sunbeds and umbrellas to hire as well as scattered beach bars.
-Banana beach is famous for its huge array of watersports including paragliding, banana boating, pedaloes and canoes.
+The beach is very commercial, as with Laganas beach with an array of sunbeds and umbrellas to hire and scattered beach bars.
+Banana beach is famous for its huge array of watersports, including paragliding, banana boating, pedaloes and canoes.
 For more information on watersports at Banana beach, visit Banana Watersports.

 To reach Banana Beach it’s easier to drive.
 The beach offers free parking.
-However, if you don’t have access to a car then tour buses can take to Banana Beach in the morning and pick you up at the end of the day.
+However, if you don’t have access to a car, tour buses can take to Banana Beach in the morning and pick you up.
 Free coaches run from Zakynthos own and Argassi.

 A popular resort close to the capital Zakynthos town in the South-East region of the island.
 I stayed in the Katerina Palace hotel on my first visit to Zakynthos in 2014.
 The resort is an excellent place to base yourself if you don’t have access to a car.
 There’s a free bus to Banana beach and a regular tourist train to Zakynthos town.
 The resort is good for nightlife but not as wild as Laganas with a good selection of bars and restaurants.

 A picturesque and pebbly beach on Zante’s North-West coast famous for its high sulfur content.
 The water has hidden qualities to relieve aches and pains.

 Away from the beaches and tourist resorts of the coastal areas of Zante, the centre of the island has a lot to offer too.
 The mountain villages of Kambi, Volimes and Anafonitria, are almost untouched by tourism.
 Many locals harvest grapes to make wine and olives for olive oil.
 Venture inland, and you’ll see a huge range of vineyards and olive tree plantations.
 You’ll understand Zante’s real history and culture before tourism that’s still thriving today.